What is it you crave most? Chocolate? Strawberries? Potato chips? Pizza?

 - Polyphenol-rich fruit and vegetable pulp from the juicer

-- Plant Paradox-friendly nuts, like pistachios, walnuts, macadamias, and pecans
+- Nuts, like pistachios, walnuts, macadamias, and pecans

 These are the food cravings you want to answer.
 These foods will keep you feeling full and happy, and they’ll help you avoid making a mistake when processed sugars come to taunt you.